-Anna Öberg is a Swedish dancer, performer and choreographer using Swedish Folk Dance as the starting point for her artistic work.
+Anna Öberg (SE) is a dancer, performer and choreographer using Swedish Folk Dance as the starting point for her artistic and research work.
 Since she graduated from DOCH in 2006 she has been working as a freelance artist as well as on commissions from different venues and institutions.
 Her innovative approach to the genre has drawn a lot of attention to her choreographic work, which is characterized by the creation of multilayered performances with a strong physical approach, often returning to the interaction between music and movement as a central core.

 WHAT DOES THE SITE RESIDENCY ENABLE YOU TO DO?

 The SITE residency gives me an opportunity to be part of a creative and inspiring network where I can share and gain knowledge with other artists.
 It also offers me a place to work from on a more long-time basis that will enable a continuity that otherwise is hard to find as a freelance artist.
-I really think that this residency will give me peace and inspiration to organize and further develop my work on a more thorough basis.

 WHAT ARE YOU WORKING ON RIGHT AT THIS MOMENT?